KenEucker/point-of-vue-space/README.md

 [ ] Move the idiot database to a CMS based content repository

-[ ] Add tailwind and replace all styles with tailwind classes

-[ ] Move all colors to a theme within tailwind
+[ ] Move all colors to a singular theme

 [ ] Make the theme editable in the CMS